AnyLog-co/documentation/anylog commands.md

 ## Show Commands

 The show commands provide status information on the node receiving the REST call.
-These commands are supported on the AnyLog command line or by using a REST client with the following key value pairs in the header information:
+The show commands are supported on the AnyLog command line or by using a REST client with the following key value pairs in the header information:
 <pre>
 Key      Value
 ------   -------------